Mt Tamalpais

 Three-lake hike to Mt Tamalpais

-Another fast way to get down (or up) is to take the Collier trail, possibly my favorite trail on Mt Tamalpais.
+Returning can be done faster via a straight trail that goes down directly to Lake Lagunitas, the Collier trail.
 From the top, walk down the parking lot on the paved road to the second gate on your right handside.
 This is the Lakeview trail that coasts the paved road.
-Continue on this trail (or, better, fire road) until a sharp left switchback (that would take you to the mid peak).
+Continue on this trail (or, better, fire road) until a sharp left switchback (that would take you to the middle peak).
 On the right handside of this switchback is a much narrower trail that takes you to the paved road.
 Walk 20 meters on the paved road to the trailhead for the International trail (don't ask me why you have to walk 20 meters on the paved road...).
 Take that one downhill, but after a short distance turn sharply right into the Collier trail.
 This trail coasts the creek all the way down to Lagunitas Lake.
 It intersects the Northside trail at a picnic area.
-Just continue straight downhill on the left handside of the creek (eventually it will cross to the right handside of it).
+Just continue straight downhill on the left handside of the creek.
+Eventually it crosses to the right handside of the creek.
+It is very steep.
+Further down in the rain season you may have to wade two creeks.

 Pictures of this hike